emanuelpalm/plisp/README.md

 $ ./build/install/plisp/bin/plisp example.plp
 ```

-Also, the interpreter contains a rudimentary interpreter that may be invoked by adding the flag `--analyze` when
+Also, the interpreter contains a rudimentary static analyzer that may be invoked by adding the flag `--analyze` when
-executing the program.
-When used, the program is not interpreted at all.
-An example of running the analyzer on the
+running.
+If used, the loaded program is only analyzed.
+An example of running the analyzer on the example application
-example application would be as follows:
+would be as follows:

 ```sh
 $ ./build/install/plisp/bin/plisp example.plp --analyze